EANorwayService/EA-Groups-CRM/README.md

 ### Can I remove, add or change something in sheets?
 The code does not know what your sheets look like if you do changes.
 If you change something in a sheet you need to change this in the code if it is a part that is affected by the code.
 Here is a guide on how to do it: https://github.com/EANorwayService/CRM_setup_advanced#aboutCode.

+### Can I change the names of the folders?
+You can change the names of all folders except the candidate folders, they need to have the same names as the candidates.
+Also the folders with the meeting notes inside the candidate folders need to have the original name, if no folder with the name "Meeting Notes" is found in candidate folder a new folder with the name "Meeting Notes" is created.

 ### Can I change the name of a candidate?
 You need to change the name in:
 1. Metrics